2ri4eUI/CFW-BOT/README.md

  ```bash
  ./requirement.sh
  ```
-"If you encounter errors running requirement.sh on PythonAnywhere right after creating your account, simply close the console, wait for 15 minutes, then reopen the console and try running requirement.sh again.
-If the issue persists, try editing the script using nano requirement.sh, exit without making any changes, and rerun the script."
+"If you encounter errors running requirement.sh on PythonAnywhere , simply close the console (using `exit` command) , go to file manager and open it and  save it (use `ctrl+s` ) without changing any thing. thats it! now you can run it"

 10. Run `install.py` and provide the required API tokens when prompted:
  ```bash